Pandobeer/CRUD-API/README.md

 ### Install

-1. git clone git@github.com//Pandobeer/CRUD-API.git
+1. Clone project repo git clone git@github.com:Pandobeer/CRUD-API.git
-2. cd crud-api
+2. Go to project folder: cd crud-api
+3. Switch to develop branch git checkout dev
-3. npm install
+4. Install dependencies npm install
+5. Create file .env in project root and add variables PORT and HOST, e.g PORT=4000.
+There is file .env.example in root directory with example of how should look your .env file.

-make sure you use 18 LTS version of Node.js
+Make sure you use 18 LTS version of Node.js

 ### Usage